fsquillace/junest/README.md

 To know more about the JuNest execution modes depending on the backend program used, see the [Usage](#usage) section below.

-Run commands installed in JuNest directly from host
+Run JuNest installed programs directly from host OS
 ---------------------------------------

 Installed programs can be accessible directly from host.